Wuling Farm: Geology

-The farm spans over 700 hectares of area located at an altitude of 1,750~2,200 meters in Shei-Pa National Park.
+The farm spans over 700 hectares (2¾ sq. mi.) of area located at an altitude of 1,750~2,200 meters (4750 to 7200 feet) in Shei-Pa National Park.
 It consists of flowers, fish farming, fruit plantation, vegetables and high mountain tea.

 Facilities

 The farm is equipped with camping ground, trails and garden.

 Transportation

 The farm is accessible by bus from Yilan Station, Fengyuan Station or Taipei Railway Station.